Asbestos Buildings

 Asbestos Removal from Buildings

+If you work or live in an older building, asbestos removal should be considered.
 While complete removal of asbestos from an aging building is ideal, it is not always the safest option.
-Often asbestos will crumble and break during the removal process, releasing the toxic fibers into the air.
-When the actual removal of asbestos would cause more harm than it would prevent, other techniques exist which are designed to prevent asbestos fibers from going airborne.
+That’s because while attempting to remove the asbestos, building materials containing it may begin to crumble and break.
+If this happens, toxic fibers from the asbestos will be released into the air, creating a dangerous breathing environment.
+If the actual removal of asbestos will cause more harm than it would prevent, there are other techniques that exist.
+These techniques to remove asbestos-containing materials are designed to prevent asbestos fibers from going airborne.
 These include:

-- Repair - Damaged asbestos containing material such as the insulation around pipes, boilers, tanks, or ducts are wrapped with heavy tape such as duct tape.
+- Repair: When repairing damaged asbestos-containing materials such as the insulation around pipes, boilers, tanks, or ducts, they are wrapped with heavy tape such as duct tape.

-- Encapsulation – The process of treating asbestos with a liquid compound called an "encapsulant" that provides a seal to prevent release of fibers.
+- Encapsulation: This is the process of treating asbestos with a liquid compound called an “encapsulant.”
+The encapsulant provides a seal that prevents the release of fibers.
 Encapsulation is not appropriate if the ACM is deteriorated or the encapsulant does not adhere to the ACM.

-- Enclosure - An airtight, impermeable, permanent barrier is constructed around the asbestos.
+- Enclosure: For enclosure, an airtight, impermeable, permanent barrier is constructed around the asbestos.